vedidev/android-store/README.md

 > - Functions removed: `setTestMode()` & `isTestMode()` - not needed anymore
 > - `StoreController.storeOpening()` does not take an activity as a parameter anymore.

-**The new Virtual Economy model V3 is merged into master.
-The new model has many new features and it works better than the old one.
-Old applications may break if they use in this new model so already published games with android-store from before May 1st, 2013 needs to clone the project with tag 'v2.2' and not 'v3.0'.**

-Want to learn more about modelV3?
+The current virtual economny model is called **modelV3**.
+Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/android-store/wiki/Handling-Store-Operations)

-The android-store is our first open code initiative as part of The SOOMLA Project.
-It is a Java API that simplifies Google Play's in-app purchasing API and complements it with storage, security and event handling.
+android-store is an open code initiative as part of The SOOMLA Project.
+It is a Java API that simplifies Google Play's in-app purchasing API and compliments it with storage, security and event handling.
 The project also includes a sample app for reference.

 >If you also want to create a **storefront** you can do that using SOOMLA's [In-App Purchase Store Designer](http://soom.la).